tanosk895/Big-Data-certification-with-blockchain-technology/README.md

 To download the libraries, run npm install

 Execution
-To download the libraries, run npm run start,
+To run, run npm run start,